crazybusy/renderjson/README.md

 If you specify some arguements on the command line, it'll search for those instead of the default value on file.
 E.g. python get_json -f /path/to/mapseach.json Your search string here

 <h1>json_cli</h1> is a utlity to display json files on the command line in a readabe format.
 It basically displays the keys that have values in a YAML like format.
 The objective is to CSS these somehow and render the json directly using CSS.
-The paths (XPATH like) displayed should support easy templating using CSS or bootstrap.
-It contains what could become the beginings of JsonForms i.e. Forms created directly in Json and controlled by a generic controller for simple applications.
+The paths/keys (XPATH like) displayed should support easy templating using CSS.
 <h4>Sample JSON</h4>
 {
     "title": "Person",